webosose/website/content/en/docs/tutorials/native-apps/developing-external-native-apps.md

 ### appinfo.json

 Apps are required to have metadata before they can be packaged.
 This metadata is stored in a file called `appinfo.json`, which is used by the webOS device to identify the app, its icon, and other information that is needed to launch the app.
-For the sample native app (`com.sample.waylandegl`), you must:

-- **Create and update the file:** `appinfo.json`
-- **Directory:** `com.sample.waylandegl`
+{{< code "appinfo.json" >}}
 ``` json {linenos=table}
 {
     "id": "com.sample.waylandegl",